Pink Floyd: Live at Pompeii: Release history

 (including $2,620,076 in the United States), and ranked #10 at the U.S.-Canada box office in its opening weekend after earning $1.3 million between 25 and 27 April.
 The film was released on streaming, DVD, and Blu-ray on 2 May 2025.
+A 4K UHD Blu-ray version was released on 27 February 2026.

 The film's soundtrack, also titled Pink Floyd at Pompeii – MCMLXXII, was released on 2 May 2025 under Columbia Records, marking the first time the film's soundtrack had been released standalone.
 In addition to being released in CD and digital audio formats, this re-release marks the first time that the film's soundtrack was made available vinyl and Dolby Atmos.
 The album went straight to no.1 in the UK Official Album Charts on 9 May 2025, giving the group their seventh UK no.1 album.